Back to Podcast Guides

 5. Afterward, write three lines: "I noticed ___."
 "It mirrored ___."
 "The next honest question is ___."

 Research on nature exposure should be held carefully, but it points in a compatible direction.
-In a small controlled study, Bratman and colleagues found that a 90-minute nature walk reduced self-reported rumination and activity in a brain region associated with rumination compared with an urban walk.9 That does not mean nature walks treat depression, trauma, or burnout.
-It does suggest that low-agenda time outside may be a useful condition for quieter self-reflection.
+In a small controlled study, Bratman and colleagues found that a 90-minute nature walk reduced self-reported rumination and activity in a brain region associated with rumination compared with an urban walk.2 That does not mean nature walks treat depression, trauma, or burnout.
+It does suggest that low-agenda time outside may create useful conditions for quieter self-reflection.

 Practice